Can flower types be predictors of insect pollinators?

 Fast fact: Even though insects make up more than 70% of Australia's biodiversity, plant scientists are concerned about our role in weakening the plant/pollinator relationship.
 Of the 220,000 species of insects in Australia, 35% remain undocumented, compared to 5% of vertebrate species.

 |Butterflies||Flower types: open||Nectar||Species|

-- Engage students’ interest in insects by using digi-cam/microscope, magnifying glasses to look at butterflies, bees, wasps, flies, beetles that have been temporarily refrigerated.
+Using a digi-cam/microscope or magnifying glasses, look at butterflies, bees, wasps, flies, beetles that have been temporarily refrigerated.
 Focus on mouth parts that will suck up the food for the insect.
 Compare and contrast mouth parts.
-Draw, or use digi-cams to view on computers.
+Draw the mouth parts, or use digi-cams to view on computers.

-- Explore gardens to observe flower types.
-Use the Flower Insect Matrix (see support materials I).
-Choose three contrasting flower types to dissect under a magnifying glass or digicam.
 Hypothesise about the attractants and devise an experiment to test the hypothesis e.g Are colours an attractant?
-Experiment with different coloured pan traps. (see Bugwise Invertebrate Collection manual) Revisit the garden with the Pollinator Preference key (see support materials J).
+Experiment with different coloured pan traps (see Invertebrate Collection Manual) Revisit the garden with the Pollinator preference key.
 Create a profile of the insect life in the garden.

 - Over millions of years flowers have evolved a remarkable range of strategies to guarantee that male pollen is transferred to female parts of the flower.
 Insects — especially bees and wasps, butterflies, moths, beetles and flies are the predominant animal pollinators.
 They have physical characteristics that make them extremely efficient in locating flowers and transferring pollen from one flower to another.